Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 Additional security assets (data or mechanisms) related to biometry have also been developed.

-This product has been assessed by an accredited security evaluation lab as resistant to a “High attack” potential as defined by the JIL “Application of Attack Potential to Smartcards and Similar Device” criterion.
+- An accredited security evaluation lab has assessed this product as resistant to a "High attack" potential as defined by the JIL "Application of Attack Potential to Smartcards and Similar Device" criterion.

-In terms of fraud and spoofing prevention, Thales’ solution exceeds the FAR and FRR levels required by EMV payment schemes.
+- Thales' solution exceeds the FAR and FRR levels required by EMV payment schemes in terms of fraud and spoofing prevention.

-Its resistance to spoofing (Imposter Attack Presentation Match Rate) is also assessed by the payment schemes during card certification.
+- The payment schemes also assess its resistance to spoofing (Imposter Attack Presentation Match Rate) during card certification.

 Getting started with the biometric payment card

 Self-enrollment for distributed credentials – no central database